 Rogan Josh Recipe (Lamb Rogan Josh)

 Rogan Josh, a classic comfort food from the Kashmiri Cuisine is a slow cooked dish made with lamb, spices, herbs and yogurt.
 You will seriously be hooked to this beautiful Kashmiri Rogan Josh and will turn back to time & again for a spectacular feast.
-Serve it with plain steamed rice, Chapati, roti, Butter naan, Sheermal, plain basmati rice or Turmeric rice.
+Serve it with plain steamed rice, Chapati, Tandoori Roti, Butter naan, Sheermal, plain basmati rice or Turmeric rice.
 This recipe will give you soft, tender and juicy lamb with fall-off-the-bone tender meat in an extremely delicious sauce.

 About Rogan Josh